 The THAAD issue also reflects upon problems of mutual mistrust.
-On both sides of the issue, commentators often impute malign intentions where they cannot understand the motives of their counterparts.
 Chinese analysts cannot see the utility of THAAD for addressing the DPRK threat and infer the system is thus directed at China.
 Similarly, Americans who cannot understand Chinese objections to THAAD assume the real issue is that China wishes to limit US/ROK cooperation or American defense capabilities in general.